-4.3.3.1 Strategies and policy instruments to avoid, reduce or divert waste in the SADC region the countries that include refineries and oil/gas fields could produce the information necessary to quantify the amounts of pollutants emitted by flaring activities and identify the techniques to reduce them.
+4.3.3.1 Strategies and policy instruments to avoid, reduce or divert waste in the SADC region

 The safety and reliability of the oil/gas extraction equipment can be tested by accessing to the records on accidental spills.
 An EIA (Environmental Impact Assessment) should be enacted for the oil and gas sector, with special reference to reduction of risks of accidents.